 This “red carpet” experience means users feel the product as a working collaboration tool before they have contributed anything to it.
 The website tour is environmental, baked into the workspace itself, not overlaid on top of it as a tooltip sequence the user has to dismiss.

-This is the same principle that shapes how we build in-app flows at Userpilot: communicate value immediately, through action, not through instruction text.
-A large popup explaining what Slack does would get dismissed.
+Communicate value immediately, through action, not through instruction text.
+A large pop-up explaining what Slack does would get dismissed.
 An active Slackbot guiding the user through their first channel does the same work without any explanation at all.

 Lessons learned